OpenTermsArchive/engine/scripts/import/README.md

 ### Important notes

 - Your source repository will be read as is, so checkout the proper branch of commit before running the script.
-- If you kill the script during its run, your source repository will probably be on a commit in the middle of the history, you need to manually checkout to the proper wanted commit of branche before re-running it.
+- If you kill the script during its run, your source repository will probably be on a commit in the middle of the history.
+You will need to manually check out to the proper wanted commit of branch before re-running it.

-### Currently handled cases
+### Edge cases

-Currently, the script will:
+The script will:

-- Ignore commits which are not a document snapshot (like renaming or documentation commits)
+- Ignore commits which are not a document snapshot (like renaming or documentation commits).
 - Rename document types according to declared rules.
-See [renamer module documentation](../renamer/README.md)
+See the [renamer module documentation](../renamer/README.md).
 - Rename services according to declared rules.
-See [renamer module documentation](../renamer/README.md)
+See the [renamer module documentation](../renamer/README.md).